hku-capstone-project/the-engine/game/README.md

 2.  **New Component Types (Mesh, Material):** Can be developed in parallel or after multi-component queries are stable.
 This will allow for more visually interesting demos.
 3.  **Component/Entity Deletion:** Important for dynamic game worlds and resource management.
 4.  **Optimize Component Definition:** Address this last due to its complexity.
 It's a "quality of life" improvement for developers.

-## Conclusion

-By implementing these enhancements, we can create a more robust, flexible, and developer-friendly game scripting environment.
-Clear communication and collaboration will be key to tackling these tasks effectively.